 The Chinese New Year is the perfect way to expand further on our Unit of Inquiry on Senses.
 Sight, sound, taste, smell and touch were all utilized throughout our many fun activities!

 We started preparing for the Lunar New Year by reading a book called "斗年兽 (fighting with the year of monster), 小年兽 (Little year of monster) and Chinese New Year”.
 After the stories, the children were curious about how people celebrate Lunar New Year.
 The friends suggested we try making dumplings and a year...
 Read More

-Shu Ren International School is a progressive, independent school in Berkeley, CA with two campuses for students in Pre-K through 5th grade.
-We offer an immersion education in Mandarin and English.
+Shu Ren International School is an IB World School in Berkeley, CA. We offer an immersion education in Mandarin and English.
 We are an authorized International Baccalaureate (IB) World School and accredited by the Western Association of Schools and Colleges (WASC).